programmer-ke/data-playground/README.md

 ## Access URLs via hostnames

-The local cluster will use hostnames configured internally for communication amongst the nodes, and the jobs may contain these hostname.
+The local cluster will use hostnames configured internally for communication amongst the nodes, and the jobs URLs may contain these hostname.
 To access these URLs, one would have to replace the hostnames with the related IP as configured in the [Vagrantfile](Vagrantfile).
 For example replacing `master` in the URL with `192.168.30.30`.